Kickflip/kickflip-android-example/README.md

 			compile 'io.kickflip:sdk:0.9.9'
 	}

-### Develop on the bleeding edge
+### Develop on the bleeding edge (dev branch)

 If you'd like to modify the sdk or just develop on the bleeding edge, add the kickflip-android-sdk to this project as a submodule.
+This project's dev branch is already configured in this manner.

 1. Clone the kickflip-android-sdk repo: